 Rural Community Excursions in Oaxaca

 Experience two culturally, geographically, ecologically, and economically distinct rural communities in the state of Oaxaca.
-Travel to the drier, corn producing region of the Mixteca Alta and the wetter, coffee producing Zapoteco region in the Sierra Juarez.
-On these excursions, you’ll compare and contrast the effects of migration on these regions and the strategies that locals are pursuing to create sustainable futures in Oaxaca.
+Travel to the drier, corn producing region of the Mixteca Alta and the wetter, coffee producing Zapoteco region in the Sierra Norte.
+On these excursions, you’ll compare and contrast the effects of migration on these regions and the community-based strategies that locals are pursuing to create sustainable futures in Oaxaca.
 Homestays and other cultural immersion activities will be combined with guest speakers and discussions.

 Faculty and Staff